sionabraham-senvo/sioncodes/blog/_posts/documenting-with-tests.md

     ...
 ```

-The `...` ellipses illustrate collapsed code as you'd have in an IDE, and you can see how useful it is have only
+The `...` ellipses illustrate collapsed code as you'd have in an IDE, and you can see how useful it is to have only
 what you need to see when working!

 ## Conclusion

-And that's all that is too it!
-For a small investment of time now, you can save you and your team time in the future.
+That's all that is to it!
+For a small investment of time now, you can save yourself and your team time in the future.
-If not time, then the cognitive load of having to remember how what you just wrote works.
+If not time then the cognitive load of having to remember how what you just wrote works.

-What you can try doing once you've started this process, is to try and review your colleagues next PR starting with
+What you can try doing once you've started this process, is to try and review your colleagues next PR or trunked
-the tests, and then moving to the code.
-This really helped me become a better reviewer, and I found that I was able to
+feature starting with the tests, and then moving to the code.
+This really helped me become a better reviewer, and I
-spot issues in the code that I would have otherwise missed, as I knew what the expectations were.
+found that I was able to spot issues in the code that I would have otherwise missed, as I knew what the expectations
+were.

 Thank you so much for reading!